68 dead, 4 missing after plane crashes in Nepal resort town

 Images and videos shared on Twitter showed plumes of smoke billowing from the crash site as rescue workers, Nepali soldiers, and crowds of people gathered around the wreckage of the aircraft to find survivors.
 The aircraft’s fuselage was split into multiple parts that were scattered down the gorge.

-Prime Minister Pushpa Kamal Dahal, who rushed to the airport after the crash, set up a panel to investigate the accident.
+Prime Minister Pushpa Kamal Dahal, who rushed to Tribhuvan International Airport in Kathmandu after the crash, set up a panel to investigate the accident.

 ”The incident was tragic.
 The full force of the Nepali army, police has been deployed for rescue,” he said.